Yes, almost all vanilla extracts (even artificial ones) are vegan.

 Once a “pod” is removed from the vanilla plant, it’s dried and can then be processed using the methods described earlier on this page:

-Not too appetizing, but they can add a great flavor to foods after being filtered down.
+Vanilla pods aren’t too appetizing in whole form, but they can add a great flavor to foods after being filtered down.

 What’s the Deal With Castoreum?